do-jonathan4/lfz-m1/exercises/javascript-dom-manipulation-1/README.md

 ### Before You Begin

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is the primary advantage to storing your selected elements in a variable?
+1. Why might you need JavaScript to modify the DOM after the page loads?
+1. How can you better prepare when writing HTML for DOM manipulation in your JavaScript code?

 ### Exercise